Designing Block Messages

 Next Steps

-- Tutorial: Creating Contracts -- full contract authoring workflow
+- Tutorial: Creating Rulesets -- full rule authoring workflow

-- Preconditions -- deny-list contracts with message examples
+- Preconditions -- known-bad list rulesets with message examples

-- YAML Reference -- full contract syntax including message fields
+- YAML Reference -- full rule syntax including message fields

 - Postcondition Design -- designing postcondition effects and messages